cloner174/R-Learning-Course/README.md

 ## License
-This project is licensed under the [Apache License 2.0](LICENSE).
-You are free to:
+This project is licensed under the [Apache License, Version 2.0](LICENSE).
-- Use, modify, and distribute the content.
-- Use the work for commercial purposes.
-- Allow your modifications to be under this same license.

-Please review the [LICENSE](LICENSE) file for the full license text.
+For detailed information, please refer to the [full text of the Apache License](https://github.com/cloner174/R_Learning_Course/blob/main/LICENSE).